 Gather the ingredients.

 Place the trivet in the Instant Pot.
-Add the beef stock and red wine.
+Add the beef stock and red wine, or simply 1/3 cup more beef broth if you don't cook with wine.
 If desired, toss a few sprigs of fresh herbs into the pot.
-The red wine adds to the flavor of the gravy, but if you don't cook with wine, add more beef stock.

 Place the roast on the trivet.
 Lock the lid in place and ensure the vent is in the "sealing" position.
-Choose the manual setting, low pressure, and set the time for 5 minutes.
+Choose the manual setting, high pressure, and set the time for 5 minutes.